-G 7.
-Arborists Documentation and Compliance Checklist - Prior to an occupation certificate for the whole building
+G. 10.
+Arborists Documentation and Compliance Checklist - Prior to any occupation certificate

-Before the issue of any occupation certificate for the whole of the building, the project arborist must provide written certification that all tree protection measures and construction techniques relevant to this consent have been implemented.
+Before the issue of any occupation certificate, the project arborist must provide written certification that all tree protection measures and construction techniques relevant to this consent have been implemented.
 Documentation for each site visit must include: